The mourning bride

 There was a character in the original Haunted Mansion attic scene which was deleted almost immediately.
 The mysterious bride (pictured, left) has always been there, waiting for guests at the atic window, her heart pulsing loudly and glowing blood red.
 But early in the Mansion's history, she had a suitor, of sorts.

-Pictured in the photo below is Yale Gracey, one of the Mansion's original design team, posing in a press photo with the proposed "Hatbox Ghost," an audio-animatronic character that was positioned in the original attic with the ghostly bride.
+Pictured in the photo below is Yale Gracey, one of the Mansion's original design team, posing in a press photo with the proposed "Hat Box Ghost," a very simple audio-animatronic character that was positioned in the original attic with the ghostly bride.

 Nuptial Doom: The Bride's Tale